-On July 1, 2022, as part of business transfer of Wipro Appirio KK, the company acquired existing contracts, assets, liabilities and employees of Wipro Appirio KK for an upfront cash consideration of 544,899,516 JPY (Along with mandatory consumption tax payable to governement of 49,199,516 JPY).
-The fair value of net assets acquired is 7,285,040 JPY and goodwill is 488,414,960 JPY.
+On 01 July 2022, as part of business transfer of Wipro Appirio KK, the company acquired existing contracts, assets, liabilities and employees of Wipro Appirio KK for an upfront cash consideration of 5448 lakhs JPY (Along with mandatory consumption tax payable to governement of 491 lakhs JPY).
+The fair value of net assets acquired is 72 lakhs JPY and goodwill is 4884 lakhs JPY.